fleetdm/fleet/handbook/company/why-this-way.md

 A DRI is a person who is singularly responsble for a given aspect of the open-source project, the product, or the company.
 A DRI is responsible for making decisions, accomplishing goals, and getting any resources necessary to make a given area of Fleet successful.

-For example, every department maintains its own dedicated [handbook page](https://fleetdm.com/handbook), with a single DRI, and which is kept up to date with accurate, current information, including the group's kanban board, Slack channels, and recurring tasks ("rituals").
+For example, every department maintains its own dedicated [handbook page](https://fleetdm.com/handbook) which is kept up to date with accurate, current information, including the group's [kanban board](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible), Slack channels, and recurring tasks ("rituals").
+Changes are always approved by the DRI [first, before they become real](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).

 DRIs help us collaborate efficiently by knowing exactly who is responsible and can make decisions about the work they're doing.
 This saves time by eliminating a requirement for consensus decisions or political presenteeism, enables faster decision-making, and ensures a single individual is aware of what to do next.